gw2509/compounds/README.md

 ##Future Improvements

+- Implement filtering and ordering features
+- Make the API more "hypermedia-driven" by following HATEAOS principles in the API design
 - Improve automation by moving database script generation into the Docker&trade; configuration
-- Make the API more "hypermedia-driven" by following HATEAOS principles in the API design